WarleyLeandro/WarleyLeandro/README.md

 ## Code your life!

 <div> <p> Mineirinho from Brazil, I love to work with technology, management and projects!
-I am currently studying Software Engineering at Puc Minas.</p>
+I'm Software Engineering.</p>
 <p>I'm a Tech Influencer with a developer community of over 10k members. </p>